JakubSzwajka/JakubSzwajka.github.io/about.md

 published: true
 ---

-Hi, I'm Jakub and I will share some thoughts and ideas here 😉.
+Hi, I'm Jakub and I will share some of my projects here.
+Treat this blog as an inside into my dev diary 😉.

 ### Contact me